-This clear distinction between the two entities is fundamental.
-However, alone the distinction is not enough to fully define the functionality set, since operational contexts also make a difference.
+Already we can see that, alone, the distinction between code entities is not enough to fully define the functionality set, since operational contexts also make a difference.
 For example, the FlexNet inventory core components are included as a standard element with each FlexNet inventory beacon.

-On one hand, this explains why inventory collection managed by the inventory beacon (remote from the target device) cannot collect application usage information, in contrast to the FlexNet inventory agent which (locally installed on the target device, with additional monitoring capabilities) can track usage.
-The distinction explains the missing functionality. • On the other hand, the FlexNet inventory core components achieve more when operating on an inventory beacon than they do if you deploy them to another file share.
+- On one hand, this explains why inventory collection managed by the inventory beacon (remote from the target device) cannot collect application usage information, in contrast to the FlexNet inventory agent which (locally installed on the target device, with additional monitoring capabilities) can track usage.
+The distinction explains the missing functionality. - On the other hand, the FlexNet inventory core components achieve more when operating on an inventory beacon than they do if you deploy them to another file share.
 This is because the inventory beacon provides additional code (installed as part of FlexNet Beacon) and integration services available only in this context.